 A recent publication about aquaculture and fisheries (FAO, 2021) shows that in 2019, 3.6 million tonnes of Gracilaria were farmed.
 3.4 million of this came from China.
 Indonesia, Chile, and Vietnam also boast large agar-agar processing industries.

 Meanwhile, agar-agar farming is flourishing worldwide in countries including the Republic of Korea, Taiwan, Morocco, the Philippines, Brazil, Tunisia, and Spain.

 Applications of agar-agar go beyond food production

-Manufacturing more soluble agar that dissolves at temperatures below the water boiling point promises new applications in the future.
+Manufacturing more soluble agar recipes that dissolves at temperatures below the water boiling point promises new applications in the future.